 No. However, as of October 1, 2022, a service must have a written policy outlining the service’s approach to assessment and treatment for concurrent tobacco use disorders per DHS 75.24(7).
 Need help?
-View ressources from the University of Wisconsin Center for Tobacco Research and Intervention.
+View resources from the University of Wisconsin Center for Tobacco Research and Intervention.

 No. However, as of October 1, 2022, a service needs to have a written policy regarding whether their facility is a smoke-free environment.
 This is individualized to the specific service/facility’s decision on tobacco use at their site.
 Need help?
-View ressources from the University of Wisconsin Center for Tobacco Research and Intervention.
+View resources from the University of Wisconsin Center for Tobacco Research and Intervention.

 Do you have a question about the revised Wis.
 Admin.
 Code ch.
 DHS 75?
 Complete this online form.